Storing Fall Food In The Freezer For Winter

 The freezer’s convenience outweighs its energy use for storing food.
-Here are some ways to re-think and approach freezer food storage of fall food in winter.
+Here are some ways to re-think and approach storing freezer food of fall in the winter.

-Although a freezer is much less energy efficient than a root cellar or a pantry, it is the most convenient.
+Although a freezer is much less energy efficient than a root cellar or a pantry, it is the most convenient when it comes to storing food.
 It keeps a wider variety of foods, you can stock up on frozen goods at the supermarket, and you can make meals ahead and freeze them for busy days.

 When I say stock up on frozen goods, I don’t mean tv dinners, breakfast burritos, and other highly processed foods full of additives!
 I mean good, healthy, whole food, such as frozen fruits and vegetables.
 Eating whole food is part of a simple lifestyle, is good for your body and mind, and lowers your carbon footprint.

-One main advantage of a freezer over a pantry or root cellar is the ability to store meat.
+One main advantage of a freezer over a pantry or root cellar is the ability of storing meat and other food items that would perish easily.
 You can buy meat on sale, and freeze it for later, or go in on the purchase of a cow, bison, or pig.
 Consider getting whole chickens from a local farmer.
 A friend of mine just went hunting for an elk to fill his freezer.

 Carne seca (dried meat or jerky) was always the traditional way to save a fresh kill.
 Thank the Industrial Revolution for electricity and the freezer!